Continue to Question Seven

 TIMELINE: 1568 AD: The Bishops’ Bible Printed.
 The Bible of which the King James was a Revision (80 Books).

 Our next Bible brings us back to England and to England’s answer to the Geneva Bible.
 The Puritan tone in the notes of the Geneva Bible was not appreciated by Queen Elizabeth and by some of the bishops in the Church of England.
 Because of this and because the Geneva Bible made the problems with the then sanctioned Great Bible of England more obvious, a new Bible project was started.
 The result was the Bishops’ Bible.
 It was an official version, but did not reach the popularity of the Geneva Bible.
-It does, however, have the distinction of being mentioned in the first rule of the fifteen rules that translators of the King James Bible were given to follow.
+It does, however, have the distinction of being mentioned in the first rule of a list of rules that guided the translators of the King James Bible, a list approved of by King James.
 The first rule says “The ordinary Bible, read in the church, commonly called the Bishops Bible, to be followed, and as little altered as the original will permit.”

 Anglican bishops worked on the translation of the Bishops’ Bible using previous Bible versions (including ironically, the Geneva Bible) under the guidance of the Archbishop of Canterbury.
 Due to a lack of strong organized oversight there are some issues with the version like inconsistencies in the way some words of the original language were rendered in English.